 5. Placing undue trust in travel reviews.

 What a difficult subject.
 We can’t live without them and yet we simply can’t have confidence in them the way we once naively did.
-We continue to believe that with success or failure being based in part on reviews, perhaps 1/3 or more of all travel reviews are financially motivated.
+We continue to believe that with success or failure being based in part on reviews, perhaps up to one-half of all travel reviews are financially motivated.

 6. Staying at budget hotels.

 Before traveling “budget style” check for hotel deals.
-Sometimes the better hotels are only a few dollars a night higher than 2-star clunkers.
-We always try to book directly with hotels and skip the middleman.
-Another highly recommended value option is Hawaii vacation rentals from Airbnb and from professional companies like The Parrish Collection Kauai and Maui Kai.
+Sometimes the better hotels are only slightly more per night higher than 2-star clunkers.
+We also try to book directly with hotels and skip the middleman.
+Another highly recommended value option is Hawaii vacation rentals from Airbnb and from professional vacation rental management companies.

 7. Forgetting to recheck prices on cars, air and hotel.

 Check to be sure prices haven’t changed from the time of booking to the time of travel.
 As a result, it may be possible to get airline credit, or otherwise improve rates.
 It takes a little time, but can be well worth it.
-We have sometimes saved 50% by rebooking our car rental the day before travel.
-Have you read our guide to discount Hawaii car rentals?
+We have sometimes saved 50% by re-booking our car rental the day before travel.
+Have you read our just updated guide to 2020 discount Hawaii car rentals?

 8. Reserving hotels more than 90 days in advance.

-9. Not checking terms and conditions, ancillary fees and evaluating your rental car for damage.
+9. Not checking terms and conditions, ancillary fees and carefully evaluating your rental car for damage.

 To avoid sticker shock on your trip, make sure you’ve factored in the recently increased checked baggage charges, resort fees, parking, etc.